GNOME/orca/docs/user-extensions.md

 you want to keep.
 The command replaces the settings dictionary for the extension path being written.

-For example, to test the command example below with alternative messages and rates:
+For example, to test Example 1 with alternative messages and rates:

 ```sh
 dconf write /org/gnome/orca/default/extensions/hello-world/settings \
     "{'greeting-message': <'Very slow hello'>, 'goodbye-message': <'Very fast goodbye'>, 'slow-rate': <5>, 'fast-rate': <90>}"
 ```

-And to test the reverse-words example with messages only:
+And to test Example 3 with messages only:

 ```sh
 dconf write /org/gnome/orca/default/extensions/reverse-words/settings \